Maxthegreat99/Ghost2/README.md

 ## User Instructions
-- type `/ghost` to toggle it on or off
+- type `/ghost` to toggle it on or off for yourself.
+- to give the invisible effect to other players type a second parameter like so: `/ghost "Max The Great"`
 - May spook unsuspecting players, use at your own risk!

 ## Known Issues